andremfreitas/andremfreitas.github.io/_pages/about.md

 Hi!

-I'm a PhD student in Physics at the University of Rome "Tor Vergata" and at Institut Polythecnic Paris.
+I'm a PhD student in Physics at the University of Rome "Tor Vergata" and at Institut Polythecnic Paris (currently in Rome).
 I am supervised by [Luca Biferale](https://biferale.web.roma2.infn.it/) in Rome and [Kiwon Um](https://perso.telecom-paristech.fr/kum/) and [Mathieu Desbrun](https://www.inria.fr/en/mathieu-desbrun) in Paris.
-This research is funded by the European Union, via the Marie Skłodowska-Curie Actions (MSCA) programme.
-My research focus on closure problems in fluid dynamics and turbulence through differentiable solvers and their integration into the learning process of deep neural networks.
+The research is funded by the European Union, via the Marie Skłodowska-Curie Actions (MSCA) programme.
+My research focus on closure problems in fluid dynamics and turbulence through the integration of differentiable solvers into the learning process of deep neural networks.

 Before this, I did my MSc in Aerospace Engineering at TU Delft, with a focus on numerical methods for fluid dynamics.
 I did my thesis at the Nuclear Research & consultancy Group (NRG) in Petten, supervised by [Alexander van Zuijlen](https://www.tudelft.nl/staff/a.h.vanzuijlen/?cHash=ca8aca12e38995f190218464bde31b5b) and [Kevin Zwijsen](https://www.linkedin.com/in/kevin-zwijsen-86432810b/?originalSubdomain=nl).
-We worked on an in-house anisotropic pressure fluctuations model.
+We worked on an in-house anisotropic pressure fluctuations model with application to fluid-structure interaction problems in the context of nuclear reactors.

 Currently, I am very interested in the application of ML/DL to fluid dynamics.
 Reach out if you would like to discuss any related topic :)